wdhorton/whales/README.md

 `::all`: returns all the instances of the class stored in the table.

-`::columns`: returns an array with the columns.
+`::columns`: returns an array with the columns of the class's table.

 `::destroy_all`: deletes all the rows in the class's table.